 Building Something Bigger Than Themselves

 While the brand continues to gain recognition, Lauren is quick to point out that success hasn’t come without challenges.
-Behind the polished imagery is the reality of all entrepreneurial journeys: long days, tough decisions, and constant uncertainty.
+Behind the polished imagery is the reality of all entrepreneurial journeys: long days, tough decisions, and constant learning.

 But through it all, one thing has remained consistent: their vision.